O7Mejri/Timed-mail-man/README.md

 ## Project Overview
 Timed Mail Man is a Python project that sends emails on schedule.
 It allows you to automate the sending of emails at specified intervals, making it useful for various automated communication scenarios.

+(This project here is running on Github Actions Scheduler, but other options can be run)

 ## Running Indefinitely

 ### Option 1: Visual Studio Code